-Complies with the requisition of Congs for the present year, to Act for 1786.
-It directs 512,000 dollars, the quota of this State, to wit amending be paid before May next the time fixed by Congress, altho' it is the appropriating Act. known that the postponement of the taxes renders the payment of a shilling impossible.
+Complies with the requisition of Cong^s for the present year, to wit 1786.
+It directs 512,000 dollars, the quota of this State, to be paid before May next the time fixed by Congress, altho' it is known that the postponement of the taxes renders the payment of a shilling impossible.
 Our payments last year gained us a little reputation.
 Our conduct this must stamp us with ignominy.